IRiSS Predoctoral Researchers Program FAQ

 What are the opportunities for taking classes?

 Stanford staff may audit classes with instructor permission.
 We encourage predocs to audit no more than one class per quarter.
 IRiSS Predoctoral Researchers have a special opportunity to enroll in a single Stanford class per academic year, for which you may receive a grade and a transcript.
+As you will working full time, you will not participate in more than 1 class per quarter.

 Questions?

-For further questions, please email irisspredoc [at] stanford.edu (irisspredoc[at]stanford[dot]edu).
+For further questions, please email iriss-predoc [at] stanford.edu (iriss-predoc[at]stanford[dot]edu).